Vyšší Brod: History

 Vyšší Brod was founded on an old trade route near a ford across the Vltava, hence the name.
 The first written mention of the settlement is in the deed of foundation of the Cistercian monastery from 1259, where Vok I of Rosenberg confirmed the donation of a large area for the benefit of this monastery and mentioned the market settlement of Vyšší Brod and the church.
 The settlement was probably founded much earlier.

-In 1870, Vyšší Brod was promoted to a town by Emperor Franz Joseph I. After 1918, the coexistence of the German-speaking majority and the Czech minority stabilized.
-After World War II, most of the ethnic German population was expelled and was resettled by mostly non-native population.
+In 1870, Vyšší Brod was promoted to a town by Emperor Franz Joseph I. After 1918, the coexistence of the German-speaking majority and the Czech minority stabilised.
+After World War II, most of the German population was expelled and was resettled by mostly non-native population.
 The Iron Curtain was established and the monastery was forcibly abolished.

 After the opening of borders in 1989, the town's importance strongly grew due to the direct road to the border crossing at Studánky / Weigetschlag.
 In 1990, the monks returned to the monastery.